awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 ------
 #### [ AWS CLI ]

-To remove a tag from a resource by using the AWS CLI, run the `untag-resource` command and include the `tag-keys` parameter and argument:
+To remove a tag from a resource by using the AWS CLI, run the `untag-resource` command\.
+Include the `tag-keys` parameter and argument:

 ```
 C:\> aws pinpoint untag-resource ^